 Sales of a significant number of shares of our common stock in the public market could harm the market price of our common stock and make it more difficult for us to raise funds through future offerings of common stock.
-As of February 28, 2013, there were 4,441,467 shares of our common stock issuable upon the conversion of our outstanding convertible debentures and the exercise of our outstanding warrants, all of which are currently registered for resale.
+As of April 10, 2013, there were 4,456,489 shares of our common stock issuable upon the conversion of our outstanding convertible debentures and the exercise of our outstanding warrants, all of which are currently registered for resale.
 In addition, there are 17,235,779 shares of our common stock currently saleable under Rule 144.
-These amounts do not include any additional shares of common stock that we would be required to issue to the investors in our March 31, 2011 financing in the event that the actual offering price of our common stock in this offering is below \$6.00 per share.
-Based on an assumed offering price of \$2.70 per share (which is the last reported sales price of our common stock on February 28, 2013), we would be required to issue 460,943 additional shares of common stock to our March 31, 2011 investors.
-See "Risk Factors - Risks Related to Our Organization, Our Common Stock and This Offering - Should we issue shares in this offering below \$6.00 per share, it will result in the issuance of additional shares, without any new consideration, to the investors in our March 31, 2011 financing."
+These amounts do not include the additional shares of common stock that we will be required to issue to the investors in our March 31, 2011 financing because the offering price of our common stock in this offering is below \$6.00 per share and in light of the terms of the planned redemption of our senior secured convertible debentures.
+Based on the offering price of \$2.00 per share and the terms of the planned debenture redemption, we would be required to issue 755,189 additional shares of common stock to our March 31, 2011 investors.
+See "Risk Factors - Risks Related to Our Organization, Our Common Stock and This Offering - Because the offering price is below \$6.00 per share and in light of the terms of the planned redemption of our senior secured convertible debentures, we will be required to issue additional shares, without any new consideration, to the investors in our March 31, 2011 financing."
+These amounts also do not include the shares of common stock and warrants to be issued in connection with the planned redemption of our senior secured convertible debentures.
+Upon consummation of the proposed redemption, an additional 2,159,574 shares of our common stock will be saleable under Rule 144.
+See "Description of Capital Stock."
 The availability of these shares of our common stock for resale in the public market has the potential to cause the supply of our common stock to exceed investor demand, thereby decreasing the price of our common stock.